AdamOron/LightweightCompiler/README.md

 **Please do keep in mind that I started this project a long time ago in an attempt to learn C++, and be merciful when reviewing it :)**

 # Instructions
-You will need NASM installed on your machine & added to your system's PATH (ended up switching to NASM, MASM was a tad problematic).
+You will need NASM installed on your machine & added to your system's PATH.

 Source code must be written to a TXT file.